The Cyan Language: Future Enhancements

-A parameter of type {\tt Any} cannot receive an r-block as real argument.
-If it could, a runtime error would occur. \begin{cyan} object Test public fun test [ [ :n = 0; // block passed as parameter.
-The // real argument has type Any do: [ ++n ] ] eval; makeError ] public fun do: (:any Any) [ self.any = any ] public fun makeError [ // access to local variable n // that no longer exists any ?eval ] private :any Any end \end{cyan}
+A parameter of type {\tt Any} cannot receive an r-function as real argument.
+If it could, a runtime error would occur. \begin{cyan} object Test func test { { var n = 0; // function passed as parameter.
+The // real argument has type Any do: { ++n } } eval; makeError } func do: (Any any) { self.any = any } func makeError { // access to local variable n // that no longer exists any ?eval } Any any end \end{cyan}